Course Descriptions for ANTH 2401

 This is a Texas Common Course Number.
 This is a Core Curriculum course selected by the colleges of DCCCD.

 Course Description: The study of human origins and bio-cultural adaptations.
 Topics may include primatology, genetics, human variation, forensics, health, and ethics in the discipline.
-The laboratory-based course includes demonstrations of the major principles of the lecture course.
-This lecture and lab course should combine all of the elements of ANTH 2301 Physical Anthropology (lecture) and ANTH 2101 Physical Anthropology (lab), including the learning outcomes listed for both courses.
+This lecture and laboratory course combines all the elements of ANTH 2301 and ANTH 2101, which includes demonstrations of major principles and learning outcomes listed for both courses.
 (3 Lec., 3 Lab.)

 Coordinating Board Academic Approval Number 4503015125

 This Course Description includes updates that were added after it was originally published on June 11, 2016.
 (Original) | (Changes)

 Designated by the Texas Higher Education Coordinating Board for transfer among community colleges and state public four year colleges and universities as freshman and sophomore general education courses.

 Designated by the Texas Higher Education Coordinating Board as workforce education (technical) courses offered for credit and CEUs (Continuing Education Units).
 While these courses are designed to transfer among state community colleges, they are not designed to automatically transfer to public four-year colleges and universities.